hasaanamerravid-source/HSN-Optimizations/README.md

 * No JNI (optional Panama downcall into `libhsn_hotpath` for batch AVX-512 / AVX2 tests; scalar fallback if the CPU or config forbids them)
 * No custom pathfinder replacement
-* No custom far-chunk meshes (Distant Horizons / Sodium terrain)
+* No custom far-chunk meshes (Distant Horizons probably does it better)
 * Does not replace Sodium, Lithium, FerriteCore, or Entity Culling

 ## Config